Just like you wouldn’t hire a plumber to fix a leaky roof, you wouldn’t hire a copywriter to write instruction manuals.

 Every week I share useful insights and tips on content marketing and copywriting with writers, B2B marketers, and business owners.
 Subscribe to my YouTube channel and never miss what's coming next!

 As you can see, there is a big difference between copywriters, content writers, writers, technical writers, bloggers, content creators, UX writers, copy editors, content strategists, and other professionals.
-I hope this comparison helped you clear up any confusion you may have about a copywriter.
+I hope this comparison helped you clear up any confusion you may have about hiring a copywriter.

 Next, check out my blog post Why copywriting is a great career.